yogain123/bestow-config/readme.md

 - Create json config files with json as extension like eg: uat.json, dev.json, prod.json and then put all your json content into it.
 - Now calling bestow("environment_file_name")  will give you all json content of that file.

+## GPR and NPM
+In package.json file </br>
+  "name": "@yogain123/bestow-config"  // This will publish to github package resgistry </br>
+  "name": "bestow-config"             // This will publish to npm/yarn

 Author: Yogendra Saxena